pierre-rouleau/pel/README.rst

 - **Extensive Introspection** with contextual help commands that describe major mode and minor modes, indentation and hard-tab control, cross-reference control, etc...
-These contextual commands open specialized help buffers that assembles everything relevant in one place with buttons to quickly access the relevant customizable user-options.
+These contextual commands open specialized help buffers that assemble everything relevant in one place with buttons to quickly access the relevant customizable user-options.
 - **Flexible Tree-sitter Support**